 Curious to understand how to make sense of this all, he eventually came across the school of Western developmental psychology.
 The discovery of adult development helped make sense of his transformation process in a way the Eastern traditions could never clarify for him.
 From there, he began to weave together meditative approaches with developmental insights that pointed to universal patterns of growth and transformation.
 Gradually, a new model of what human beings are capable of becoming began to emerge through this alchemy.

 Much to his own surprise, 13 years after he originally left, his journey led him back to his hometown of Salt Lake City where a deep integration began to occur.
 The place that had held more pain for him than anywhere else became a gateway to his deepest healing.
-This has since become a guiding metaphor for our community: “the wound is the place where the light enters you.”
+This has since become a guiding metaphor for our community.
+In the words of Rumi: “the wound is the place where the light enters you.”

-These practices & development framework transcend social and religious divides.
+These practices & developmental frameworks transcend social and religious divides.
 We offer them as complements to any belief system, whether religious or secular.

 In September of 2016, after nearly five years of weekly practice, meditation retreats, community dinners, and service projects, we decided to re-pot the plant by moving to a larger space and extending a formal invitation to the broader community for the first time.

 We welcome you to add your spirit to this evolutionary swell.